Euricuxs/Calculator/README.md

 # Calculator

-A simple application includes buttons.
+A simple application that includes buttons.